UPDATES AND SETTLEMENT INFORMATION

-However, in February 2019, Pfizer warned that preliminary data from ongoing Xeljanz clinical trials indicated that patients taking 10 mg daily doses of Xeljanz for the treatment of arthritis faced five times the risk of a pulmonary embolism.
+Pfizer warned that preliminary data from ongoing Xeljanz clinical trials indicated patients taking 10 mg daily doses of Xeljanz for the treatment of arthritis faced five times the risk of a pulmonary embolism.

 Generally, Xeljanz is only prescribed to arthritis patients at 5 mg per day.
 However, it is prescribed to ulcerative colitis patients at twice that strength.
 Some doctors prescribe the more powerful dose to arthritis patients, and it was among that population that the increased risk of blood clot related injuries, specifically pulmonary embolism, has been seen.